 Note: “Δ” represents the Greek letter “Delta”, although it may appear differently on some computers.

-The tolerances for the conversion of the colour tables from the CIE colours defined in these specifications to the actual RGB values for the ECDIS CRT are defined in three terms:
+The tolerances for the conversion of the colour tables from the CIE colours defined in these specifications to the actual RGB values for the ECDIS display are defined in three terms:

 1. Overall discrimination between actual colours within the converted table: ΔE*.
 This is to ensure that all the colours within the RGB table remain discriminably separate; that is, that the relative colour distinctions have been maintained.